culshoefer/codeCurriculum-gitbook/chapter1.md

 ## Getting started
 There are two different ways to write Python code: By writing single-line commands in the *interpreter* or via running whole scripts.

-Just start `IDLE` on your machine.

 For very simple programs, it is enough to use the Python interpreter.
 See the three `>>>`?
 This is where we will start to write programs.
+However for complex ones we are going to use IDLE, which automatically highlights our code written and thus makes it more readable.

+If you want to launch Python console, open your terminal and type `python`.
+However, launching IDLE is different; if you are using Windows, you need to find it under `Start > All Programs > Python > Python IDLE`; on Mac and Linux open your Terminal and type `idle-python2.7`.

 ## Hello, world!
 Traditionally, in programming, the first thing to do when learning a new programming language is `Hello, world!`.
 In Python, this is very simple (you do not have to copy `>>>`, that is just to indicate that it is written in the Python interpreter).
 Just type